Pfizer keeps COVID sales forecast unchanged as pandemic curbs ease | Health

 Pfizer keeps COVID sales forecast unchanged as pandemic curbs ease

 Several countries have eased pandemic restrictions, relaxing rules on masking and quarantines, even as cases rise in some regions.
-Diminished COVID concerns among patients and governments could generate uncertainty over Pfizer's ability to exceed sales forecasts for its vaccine and oral treatment, Citi analyst Andrew Baum said in a research note.
+The company said it expects $22 billion in sales from its COVID treatment Paxlovid this year, compared with analysts' average expectation of $26.1 billion, according to Refinitiv.

 Pfizer Inc maintained sales forecasts for its pandemic products on Tuesday after a series of hikes to revenue projections for its COVID-19 vaccine last year, in a sign that dizzying growth has slowed.
 Several countries have eased pandemic restrictions, relaxing rules on masking and quarantines, even as cases rise in some regions.

 Pfizer executives said they see Paxlovid demand picking up, pointing to higher usage in the United States and recent outbreaks in some countries.
-"We expect the recent trends to expand access, as well as inquiries received from governments as the virus mutates and causes spikes in infections around the world, to result in increased orders in the coming months," Chief Executive Albert Bourla said in a statement.
+"With the vaccine, they were trying to buy as much as possible within the year in 2021.
+They were scared because there was not availability," Chief Executive Albert Bourla said in an interview.
+"With Paxlovid, we've made it very clear that we would have enough ... that's why they are buying only based on the next several weeks' needs."

 "Sales of vaccines were thought to stagnate a little bit and not increase as much," Gray said.
 Pfizer expects to submit data supporting authorization of a three-dose regimen of the vaccine for children under the age of 5 to U.S. regulators by early June.
 The U.S. Food and Drug Administration has already scheduled meetings later in June to consider authorization for that age group.